What We Do

 - Twice Exceptional Learners (2E)

-Academic Excellence (AEC) advocates for the needs of all students with respect to academic curriculum and instruction in support of the district’s mission to educate all students to the highest levels of academic achievement.
-AEC stays apprised of the development, planning, review and assessment of curriculum and instruction and serve as parent advisors in these processes when appropriate.
-AEC communicates information related to student academic achievement to parents through PTAC.
+Academic Excellence (AE) advocates for the needs of all students with respect to academic curriculum and instruction in support of the district’s mission to educate all students to the highest levels of academic achievement.
+AE stays apprised of the development, planning, review and assessment of curriculum and instruction and serve as parent advisors in these processes when appropriate.
+AE communicates information related to student academic achievement to parents through PTAC.

 This year's workshop schedule will be posted here once it become available.
 These workshops are open to all parents and focus on the curriculum and ways in which the schools and PTAs can support and enhance it.

 Advanced Learning Program (ALP) advocates for the needs of students across all disciplines, who are significantly advanced academically, compared to their peers, as demonstrated by either performance or ability, in alignment with the District program.
 The Committee helps families become better acquainted with educational options, and provides a network of support for parents/guardians.
 The Committee shares information and resources to help each child realize their fullest potential.
 The committee works with administrators from the ALP and Curriculum Departments to advocate, arrange appropriate speakers, and facilitate communication to the relevant members of the community, as well as interfacing with relevant state and local organizations.